cli1337/flomark/backend/README.md

 - Ensure the correct `prisma/schema.prisma` is configured for your database
 - Ensure `JWT_SECRET` is set
 - Run `npx prisma generate` to generate Prisma Client
+- Check if the PORT is already in use (see Port Configuration above)

 ### Email not working
 - Check SMTP credentials in `.env`